agni-datta/csLaTeX/csresume/README.md

 - `baskerville`: Baskervaldx with KPMath and Baskervaldx math ranges.
 Traditional academic serif with strong contrast.
 - `euler`: Concrete Roman with Euler Math via `fontsetup`.

-Under LuaLaTeX and XeLaTeX, sans-serif text uses Libertinus Sans and monospace text uses Anonymous Pro.
+Under LuaLaTeX and XeLaTeX, sans-serif text uses Libertinus Sans and monospaced text and mathematics use Inconsolata.

 #### Layout options